Police Brutality and the Victims Left Behind

 The Summary, which you can read by clicking HERE, concluded that members of the Task Force were convinced that the concrete recommendations contained in the summary would bring long term improvements to the ways in which law enforcement agencies interact with, and bring positive change to their communities.

 As a subscriber to the Police Chief Magazine, I can personally tell you that the International Association of Chiefs of Police (IACP) has made the Six Pillars a priority throughout the past few years with themed articles on each topic.
-Moreover, their annual training conference is always structured so that the six pillars are addressed via breakout session training.
+Moreover, their annual training conference is always structured in a way whereso that the six pillars are addressed via breakout session type training.

 Well, here we are five years later, and a large portion of the population feels they have seen no positive change.